 Premium plans may include trauma response, financial or legal assistance, or critical incident support

-Additional offerings like manager training and wellness resources add to the cost
+Additional offerings like manager training and psychosocial support resources add to the cost

 How quickly your employees can speak to someone, and how many ways they can reach out, affects cost and utilisation.